Christine Bailey, author of The Brain Boost Diet Plan, talks to Sarah Orme and Kate Bennett about what to eat to keep your brain healthy.

 “If you don’t produce enough dopamine, it can leave you feeling quite restless or unmotivated.
 You might find that things don’t excite you as much.”

 To produce those neurotransmitters, we need certain proteins and amino acids and certain nutrients.

 “Changing what you eat, even tweaking it slightly, can actually influence the production of those mood-boosting neurotransmitters,” she says.

-The Brain Boost Diet Plan published by Nourish goes on sale on 18 January 2018.
+The Brain Boost Diet Plan is published by Nourish.
 Find out more about Christine’s work by visiting www.christinebailey.co.uk or following her on Instagram @christinembailey.